terriko/pyknit/README.md

 pip install pyknit
 jupyter-lab
 ```
+***Developers may prefer to [get pyknit from github](https://github.com/terriko/pyknit) and use `pip install -e $pyknit_directory` in lieu of `pip install pyknit`  Remember to restart the notebook kernel to get any changes you've made in the pyknit directory while you're editing the code!***

 From there, jupyter lab will open in a browser, and you can create a new notebook to play around.
 When you're done, you can shut down the notebook server using `^C` in the console and typing `y` when it asks if you want to shut down.
 You can deactivate the virtualenv by typing `deactivate` and pressing enter.